ibrahimhbaran/alarmee/README.md

 #### Scheduling an alarm
 You can schedule an alarm to be triggered at a specific time of the day, using `Alarmee#schedule(...)`.
 When the alarm is triggered, a notification will be displayed.

-For instance, to schedule an alarm on January 12th, 2025, at 5 pm:
+For instance, to schedule an alarm on January 12th, 2025, at 5 PM:
 ```Kotlin
 alarmeeScheduler.schedule(
     alarmee = Alarmee(